Spoiler-Free Review of “Scream 7” in Theaters: Neve Campbell Brings the Nostalgia

 What’s your favorite scary movie?

 Scream VI released in theaters on March 10th 2023.
 The sixth installment of my favorite franchise of all time brings us close to my home as Ghostface terrorizes New York City.
-The slasher horror film stars Melissa Barrera, Courtney Cox, Jasmin Savoy Brown, Jenna Ortega, Samara Weaving and Hayden Panettiere.
+The slasher horror film stars Melissa Barrera, Courteney Cox, Jasmin Savoy Brown, Jenna Ortega, Samara Weaving and Hayden Panettiere.

 The Carpenter sisters are trying to start over in New York City, but Ghostface begins targeting those closest to them in this new sequel to the requel.